 We show that this approach can be highly successful in off-line tests on both realistic simulated data~\cite{Ziegler22-TRA} and large experimentally acquired two-dimensional (2D) scans~\cite{qf-data, Pillarisetty21-SQC}.
-Furthermore, by incorporating a data quality control (DQC) system~\cite{Ziegler22-TRA} into the action-based coarse tuning module, and using noise-robust peak-finding tools for charge configuration, we show that the failure modes observed in off-line tests can be largely avoided.
-To do so, we build an interactive simulated tuner with built-in realistic noise variation mimicking experimental conditions and device recalibration, and consistently find a charge setting success rate around $95~\%$, regardless of the target charge configuration.
-Together, these results demonstrate an automated approach for tuning a double-QD system to a target charge state in a data-efficient manner without sacrificing effectiveness---a core component for the autotuning of large QD arrays~\cite{Oosterkamp98-MSQ, Hensgens17-FHQ, Volk19-LQR,Liu22-ACT}.
+Furthermore, by incorporating a DQC system~\cite{Ziegler22-TRA} into the action-based coarse-tuning module, and using noise-robust peak-finding tools for charge configuration, we show that the failure modes observed in off-line tests can be largely avoided.
+To do so, we build an interactive simulated tuner with built-in realistic noise variation mimicking experimental conditions and device recalibration, and consistently find a charge-setting success rate around $95~\%$, regardless of the target charge configuration.
+Together, these results demonstrate an automated approach for tuning a double-QD system to a target charge state in a data-efficient manner without sacrificing effectiveness---a core component for the autotuning of large QD arrays~\cite{Oosterkamp98-MSQ, Hensgens17-FHQ, Volk19-LQR, Liu22-ACT}.
 Gate virtualization, also implemented in PIT, enables the isolation of the chemical potentials, allowing for targeted tuning of individual double-QD systems in a larger QD array using PIT.
-As PIT doesn't make strong assumptions on the device connectivity, autonomous tune-up of large 2D arrays with almost arbitrary connectivity becomes feasible.
+As PIT does not make strong assumptions on the device connectivity, autonomous tune-up of large 2D arrays with almost arbitrary connectivity becomes feasible.

-The remainder of the paper is organized as follows: In Sec.~\ref{sec:methods}, we give an overview of the design of the PIT algorithm.
+The remainder of the paper is organized as follows: In Sec.~\ref{sec:methods} we give an overview of the design of the PIT algorithm.
 The specifics of the PIT configuration for all tests in this work are described in Sec.~\ref{ssec:config}.
 The performance on simulated and experimental data is discussed in Secs.~\ref{ssec:perf-sim} and \ref{ssec:perf-exp}, respectively.
 Results of the interactive tuning are presented in Sec.~\ref{ssec:tuning-playground}.
 We conclude with a discussion of the potential modifications to further improve the proposed autotuning technique in Sec.~\ref{sec:conclusion}.